RCIC-UCI-Public/rcs3-docs/docs/source/cloud/cloudmanage.rst

 You can validate this restriction by logging on to your AWS web console, accessing the IAM service dashboard, and selecting user-defined policies.
-In this example, it is the policy named :fname:`panteater-labstorage-uci-bkup-policy`  The summary view of this policy shows explict Deny and Allow Sections.
+In this example, it is the policy named :fname:`panteater-labstorage-uci-bkup-policy`  The summary view of this policy shows explicit Deny and Allow Sections.
 Please take note of the *SourceIP| IP address* restriction that has been properly set to :fname:`129.195.216.147/32` The policy also allows the *service account* to publish to a very particular SNS Notification Stream, if it exists.